On the geometry and arithmetic of infinite translation surfaces: Fields associated with translation surfaces

-There are four fields in the literature which are naturally associated to a translation surface $S$.
-They are called the {\em holonomy field} $\Khol(S)$ (compare \cite{KS}), the {\em segment field} or {\em field of saddle connections} $\Ksc(S)$, the {\em field of cross ratios of saddle connections} $\Kcr(S)$ (compare \cite{GJ}) and the {\em trace field} $\Ktr(S)$.
-In the following, we extend their definitions to (possibly infinite) tame translation surfaces. \begin{remark} There are only three types of tame translation surfaces such that $\overline{S}$ has no cone type singularities: $\R^2$, $\R/\Z$ and flat torii.
-Tame translation surfaces with only one cone type singularity are cyclic coverings of $\R^2$ ramified over the origin.
-The cardinality of the fiber coincides with the total angle of the singularity mod $2\pi$.
-For the following definition we will suppose that $\overline{S}$ has at least two cone type singularties, hence at least one saddle connection (see \cite[Lemma 3.2]{PSV}). \end{remark} \begin{definition} Let $S$ be a tame translation surface and $\compl{S}$ the metric completion of $S$. \begin{enumerate} \item[(a)] (following \cite[Section 7]{KS}) Let $\Lambda$ be the image of $H_1(\compl{S},\ZZ)$ in $\RR^2$ under the holonomy map $h$ and let $n$ be the dimension of the smallest $\RR$-subspace of $\RR^2$ containing $\Lambda$.
-The {\em holonomy field {\em $\Khol(S)$}} is the smallest subfield $k$ of $\RR$ such that $\Lambda\otimes_k k\cong k^n$. \item[(b)] Let $\Sigma$ denote the set of cone type singularities of $\overline{S}$.
-Using in (a), $H_1(\compl{S}, \Sigma; \ZZ)$, the homology relative to the set of cone type singularities, instead of the absolute homology $H_1(\compl{S},\ZZ)$, we obtain the {\em segment field} or {\em field of saddle connections {\em$\Ksc(S)$}.} \item[(c)] (following \cite[Section 5]{GJ}) The {\em field of cross ratios of saddle connections} $\Kcr(S)$ is the field of fractions of the set of all cross ratios $(v_1, v_2;v_3,v_4)$, where the $v_i$'s are holonomy vectors of $\overline{S}$.
-This field only makes sense when $S$ has at least 4 non parallel holonomy vectors.
-As we will see later, for non compact tame surfaces, this is not always the case. \item[(d)] Finally, the {\em trace field} $\Ktr(S)$ is the field generated by the traces of elements in the Veech group, i.e. $\Ktr(S) = \QQ[\mbox{tr}(A)| A \in \Gamma(S)]$. \end{enumerate} \end{definition} \begin{remark} \begin{enumerate} \item[(i)] Definition (a) is equivalent to: For $n=2$, take any two non parallel vectors $\{\vec{e_1},\vec{e_2}\}\subset\Lambda$, then $\Khol(S)$ is the smallest subfield $k$ of $\RR$ such that every element $\vec{v}$ of $\Lambda$ can be written in the form $a\vec{e_1} + b\vec{e_2}$, with $a,b \in k$.
-For $n=1$, any element $\vec{v}$ of $\Lambda$ can be written as $a\vec{e_1}$, with $a\in\Khol(S)$ and $\vec{e_1}$ any non zero (fixed) vector in $\Lambda$. \item[(ii)] Recall that $\compl{S}$ may not be a topological surface, since it can have infinite angle cone singularities.
-But if $\Sigmainf$ (resp. $\Sigmafin$) is the set of infinite (resp. finite) angle singularities, then $\semicompl{S} = \compl{S}\backslash\Sigmainf = S \cup \Sigmafin$ is a surface, possibly of infinite genus.
-We furthermore have that the fundamental group $\pi_1(\compl{S})$ equals $\pi_1(\semicompl{S})$.
-Indeed, for every infinite angle singularity $p\in\overline{S}$, there exists a small neighborhood $U$ of $p$ in $\overline{S}$ such that $U\setminus p$ is isometric to the ``half plane'' $(\{z \in \CC| \Re(z) < \varepsilon\},e^zdz)$, for some $\varepsilon\in\R$.
-Therefore, $U$ and $U\setminus p$ are contractible and hence the fundamental group of $\semicompl{S}$ and $\compl{S}$ coincide.
-It follows that $H_1(\compl{S},\ZZ) \cong $ $H_1(\semicompl{S},\ZZ)$. \item[(iii)] Recall that the cross ratio $r$ of four vectors $v_1$, \ldots, $v_4$ with coordinates $x_i\choose y_i$ is equal to the cross ratio of the real numbers $r_1 = y_1/x_1$, \ldots, $r_4 = y_4/x_4$. i.e.
+There are four subfields of $\R$ in the literature which are naturally associated with a translation surface $S$.
+They are called the {\em holonomy field} $\Khol(S)$, the {\em segment field} or {\em field of saddle connections} $\Ksc(S)$, the {\em field of cross ratios of saddle connections} $\Kcr(S)$, and the {\em trace field} $\Ktr(S)$; compare \cite{KS} and \cite{GJ}.
+In the following, we extend their definitions to (possibly non precompact) tame translation surfaces. \begin{remark} It follows from \cite[Lemma 3.2]{PSV} that there are only three types of tame translation surfaces such that $\overline{S}$ has no singularity: $\R^2$, $\R^2/\Z$ and flat tori.
+Furthermore, tame translation surfaces with only one singularity are cyclic coverings of $\R^2$ ramified over the origin.
+Finally, if $\overline{S}$ has at least two singularities, then there exists at least one saddle connection. \end{remark} \begin{definition} Let $S$ be a tame translation surface and $\compl{S}$ the metric completion of $S$. \begin{enumerate} \item (Following \cite[Section 7]{KS}.)
+Let $\Lambda$ be the image of $H_1(\compl{S},\ZZ)$ in $\RR^2$ under the holonomy map $h$ and let $n$ be the dimension of the smallest $\RR$-subspace of $\RR^2$ containing $\Lambda$; in particular $n$ is $0$, $1$ or $2$.
+The {\em holonomy field {\em $\Khol(S)$}} is the smallest subfield $k$ of $\RR$ such that \item Let $\Sigma$ denote the set of all singularities of $\overline{S}$.
+Using in (\labelcref{def:KS}) $H_1(\compl{S}, \Sigmafin; \ZZ)$, the homology relative to the set of finite angle singularities, instead of the absolute homology $H_1(\compl{S},\ZZ)$, we obtain the {\em segment field} or {\em field of saddle connections {\em$\Ksc(S)$}.} \item (Following \cite[Section 5]{GJ}.)
+The {\em field of cross ratios of saddle connections} $\Kcr(S)$ is the field generated by the set of all cross ratios $(v_1, v_2;v_3,v_4)$, where the $v_i$'s are four pairwise nonparallel holonomy vectors of saddle connections of $S$; compare \Cref{remark3.3} iii). \item Finally, the {\em trace field} $\Ktr(S)$ is the field generated by the traces of elements in the Veech group: $\Ktr(S) = \QQ[\mbox{tr}(A)| A \in \Gamma(S)]$. \end{enumerate} \end{definition}